 What are the side effects of Suboxone?

-Although Suboxone typically only comes in a film formulation (strips), you can find generic Buprenorphine/Naloxone in tablet form as well (pills).
-Research says that Suboxone film may be more effective than tablets because it takes less time to dissolve into your system.
-The tablets also taste much worse than the strips.
-Some people however, claim the tablets work better and that the Suboxone strips cause nausea.
-At the end of the day, both tablets and pills can be effective in recovery.
+At the end of the day, both tablets and pills are equally effective in recovery.
 Which one you choose will be a decision you and your doctor will make together – taking into account your past medical history and what’s covered under your insurance.

 What are the alternatives to Suboxone?